 In recent years the curriculum of the annual Fr.
-James MacDyer Archaeology School, now in its 28th year, focuses on attracting the new participants as well as those students who wish to return to study in greater depth: prehistory now alternates year and year about with Early Christian and medieval studies.
-This year, it is the turn of Early Christian archaeology.
-National Geographic recently named Gleann Cholm Cille as one of the Top 10 Historic Sites on the island of Ireland.
+James MacDyer Archaeology School, now in its 30th year, focuses on attracting the new participants as well as those students who wish to return to study in greater depth.
+This year, it is the turn of Early Christian and medieval archaeology.
+National Geographic last year named Gleann Cholm Cille as one of the Top 10 Historic Sites on the island of Ireland.